usaid-cs/yesterday-i-learned/physics.md

+- Portable air conditioners with two hoses (instead of one or zero) are more efficient.
+Those with zero hoses are just useless, one pipe takes cool air from the inside, which requires it to work harder.
 - Apart from personal preference, there is [no](https://www.anandtech.com/show/9394/analysing-amoled-power-efficiency) [point](https://www.xda-developers.com/amoled-black-vs-gray-dark-mode/) setting your phone UI to pure black instead of dark grey, in the name of saving energy on an AMOLED screen.
 - Circular floaters (in the eye) are brighter in the middle because of [Poisson's bright spot](https://en.wikipedia.org/wiki/Arago_spot), something [Poisson didn't even believe in](https://www.youtube.com/watch?v=y9c8oZ49pFc), says that light (as a wave) constructively interferes with light diffracting around each side of a circular object.
 - Glass is an amorphous solid.
 So no, it is not a liquid.
 You can tell glass doesn't "flow" or eventually distort by looking at hundred-year-old optical instruments, which still work.